Personal Injury Law

 - Bonus and profit-sharing plans, unless the bonus or profit- sharing plan relates to an offer by the employer to pay a fixed percent of sales or profits as compensation to the employee for work to be performed.

 Many employee work hard to earn their commissions but end up never receiving the money they earned.
 One of the most common types of complaints we hear from employees is that they either do not understand their commission agreement, or they disagree with the pay-out calculation by their employer under a commission agreement.
 It is important to note a basic rule in contract law when dealing with commission agreements: disputes about unclear contracts generally get resolved against the person who wrote an unclear contract.
 Therefore, if your commission agreement is unclear, and you reasonably believed you should have made “X amount” in commissions, but your employer says, “No, you get Y amount”, it is possible that you could win a contract dispute claim given that the contract your employer wrote is ambiguous.
-The Oakland contract attorneys at Spencer Young Law can help you make sense of your commission agreement.
+Contact Oakland based Spencer Young Law where a contract attorney can help you make sense of your commission agreement.

 In some situations, an employer may flatly refuse to pay an employee their earned commission.
 This sometimes happens due to a dispute over the calculation.
 Other times an employer may simply not have enough cash on hand to pay out all of their commissioned employees.
 Either way, you are entitled to receive compensation for what you have earned.